Best Film for the Sears KS Super II

 Where to Get Film Developed?

-You will find only a few possibilities for where to get 35mm film processed.
-For a more in-depth discussion of the possible choices, see my article on Where to Develop Film.
+You will find limited choices for where to develop 35mm film.
+For a more comprehensive discussion of the possibilities read my article on Where to Develop Film.

-WARNING: Big box stores and pharmacies don't develop film on location.
-They ship film away to be processed by a separate company.
-Because of this, you will not receive your processed negatives back.
+WARNING: Big box stores and pharmacies have ended processing film locally.
+They send the film off-site to be processed by a third party.
+Because of this, you won’t receive your developed negatives back.

 - Develop Film at Home